An Open GenAI Business Case Analysis Best Practice: A Methodology for Data Program Transformation

 1 Formalize the Solution Recommendation:

-• Provide a detailed description of the recommended GenAI solution, including its proposed architecture, core capabilities, and how it will function within the “to-be” workflow.
+• Provide a detailed description of the recommended solution, including its proposed architecture, core capabilities, and how it will function within the "to-be" workflow.

 • Clearly articulate how the solution addresses the business need identified in Phase 1.

-• Specify how the solution will be designed as a human-in-the-loop system, ensuring that human experts review and validate outputs for critical decisions.
+• The recommendation should incorporate findings from the technical analysis to ensure domain-specific accuracy and functionality.
+Specify how the solution will be designed as a human-in-the-loop system, ensuring that human experts review and validate outputs for critical decisions.

 • Develop a Communication or Outreach version of the Conceptual Architecture that lays out the potential integrations.